nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 Given below is an example usage scenario and how the delete deadline mechanism behaves at each step:

 1. The user enters delete deadline command and provides the student ID and rank of deadline to be deleted.
-2. `FYPManagerParser` creates a new `DeleteDeadlineCommandParser` after preliminary processing of user input.
+2. `FypManagerParser` creates a new `DeleteDeadlineCommandParser` after preliminary processing of user input.
 3. `DeleteDeadlineCommandParser` creates a new `DeleteDeadlineCommand` based on the processed input.
 4. `LogicManager` executes the `DeleteDeadlineCommand`.
 5. `DeleteCommand` calls `Model#getIndexByStudentId(index)` and passes the studentId, and gets the desired student.